3

 1

 • I assumed this was a comparison shopping type UI in my answer; as Alex commented, a different purpose may necessitate a different UI.
-Dec 19, 2011 at 19:54
+Commented Dec 19, 2011 at 19:54

 0